LukaszGraff/fact-ai/README.md

 ## Claim 3

-This directory contains the necessary scripts for running the experiment for the valiadation of Claim 3 regarding the change in model behaviour with respect to different $alpha$-$beta$ configurations.
+This directory contains the necessary scripts for running the experiment for the valiadation of Claim 3 regarding the change in model behaviour with respect to different $alpha$ - $beta$ configurations.

 ## Claim 4